refinedev/refine/documentation/docs/advanced-tutorials/web3/ethereum-signin.md

 </p>
 </details>

-We use web3's `getBalance()` function to find out the ethereum amount of the account logged in
+We use web3's `getBalance()` function to find out the ethereum amount of the account logged in.

 ```ts title="src/utility.ts"
 const web3 = new Web3(window.ethereum);